-It may be a cliché, but in divorce, knowledge really is power.
+It may be a cliché, but knowledge really is power – especially in divorce!

-Most people are so busy worrying about getting divorced, that they don’t stop to think about what matters most to them in their divorce.
-As a result, they get blown around like the wind during the divorce process.
-They make each decision in the moment, without thinking about the impact that decision may have on their divorce as a whole.
-They have no divorce strategy because they have no divorce goal.
+Most people are so busy worrying about getting divorced, that they don’t stop to think about what’s important in their divorce.
+They never take the time to distinguish what matters from what doesn’t.
+As a result, they get blown around like a leaf in the wind during the divorce process.

 Of course, figuring out what matters the most to you in your divorce while your head is spinning and you’re an emotional wreck isn’t always easy.
 You’re so terrified and confused that you have trouble knowing what you want for dinner, let alone deciding on what’s really important to you long term.
 That’s why getting your emotions under control first is so important.